lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 2. INTERSECT (∩)
 INTERSECT is an operator that takes the intersection of two SELECT statements.
+- Display numbers in table_1 that are also in table_2

 ```sql
 SELECT column-1, column-2, ..., column-n